Q) HOW LONG DOES THE AUCTION LAST?

 Q) HOW DO I PLACE BIDS?

-Firstly you will need to register with us and a link to the registration form can be found on the top bar of the home page.
+Firstly, you will need to register with us and a link to the registration form can be found on the top bar of the home page.
 We would highly recommend doing this even if you are only initially ‘browsing’.
 Once you have completed the registration form, you will be sent a welcome email confirming that you are registered to bid and able to place bids online.
-Alternatively, you can call and speak to one of our Auction Specialists by calling 0345 646 0302 and they will place a bid on your behalf.
+Alternatively, you can call and speak to one of our Auction Specialists by calling 0345 646 0302 and they will be happy to place a bid on your behalf.
 We would recommend that you have viewed any properties in question and looked through the legal information supplied within the Auction Pack for each Lot.

-Q) CAN I PLACE BIDS OUTSIDE THE AUCTION PROCESS?
+Q) CAN I PLACE BID AT ANY POINT DURING A PROCESS?

 Q) IS THE BID BINDING?

-In the modern method of auction, the bid obliges you to pay a reservation fee and sign the Reservation Agreement to grant an exclusivity to the property.
-It does not bind you to buy the property but reserves you the right to exchange contracts and complete on the property at an agreed price within 56 days of draft contracts being received by your Solicitors.
+In the Modern Method of Auction, the bid obliges you to pay a Reservation Fee and sign the Reservation Agreement to grant an exclusivity to the property.
+It does not bind you to buy the property but reserves you the right to exchange contracts and complete on the property at the agreed price within 56 days of draft contracts being received by your Solicitors.
 With the Traditional Method of Auction, once your bid has been accepted, or auction has been won, then you are required to exchange contracts and pay a 10% deposit alongside the Reservation Fee.
 Completion is generally expected within 28 days of exchange.

 Q) HOW ARE YOU PAID?

 This will depend on the terms that the vendor has chosen.
 Predominantly, the buyer pays a non-refundable Reservation Fee when the auction is successfully concluded.
 The fee is held by iamsold to reserve the property to the buyer and show their commitment to the purchase.
 It is later used to pay the Estate Agent and Auctioneer who work in partnership to provide the auction.